 The picnic season is almost here in Assam and with Unlock 5 going on some of you must have already started the search for popular picnic spots.
 Assam is a state bestowed upon with splendid natural beauty, waterfalls, hills, valleys and rivulets running amidst high mountains.
 In such picturesque locations, it’s a winter delight or a tradition you can say to enjoy picnic in Assam.
 Of the many places in Assam, my favourite is Saralpara, in Kokhrajhar district a popular picnic spot .
 Lately, I have been exploring a lot of places in Bodoland and Saralpara in Kokrajhar has indeed amazed me with its jaw-dropping beauty and heavenly charm.

-Saralpara, in Kokhrajhar a perfect hotspot for spending a day amidst tall mountains and a rivulet running through the valley.
-It is located at a distance of 65 km from the Kokrajhar town.
+Saralpara, in Kokhrajhar, is a perfect hotspot for spending a day amidst tall mountains and a rivulet running through the valley.
+It is located at a distance of 65 km from Kokrajhar town.
 It is more accessible from Kokrajhar town or Bongaigaon town.

 Situated along the Indo-Bhutan border, Saralpara in Kokrajhar district is quite nearby to the headquarter of Sarpang Dzonkhag (DC) in Bhutan.
 Once in Saralpara, you will get the feel of being in a Bhutanese village with small Bhutanese temple and prayer flags all over.

-Before Covid-19 pandemic, Sarpang town in town was easily accessible from here for visitors.
+Before Covid-19 pandemic, Sarpang town in Bhutan was easily accessible for visitors.
 All you need was to show a Voter-Id.
 But due to Covid-19 protocols, they have sealed the entry point to Bhutan from here.
 Another popular entry point to Gelephu in Bhutan also remains closed due to the pandemic.
-These places are frequented by tourists to enjoy scenic beauty or simply for shopping.
+These places are frequented by tourists mainly from Assam to enjoy scenic beauty or simply for shopping.

 There is also an Indo-Bhutan friendship market in Saralpara from where you can buy local products.
 The place is mainly inhabited by Nepali, Bodo and Adivasi people.